 The devil is in the details and much of what Metro does wouldn’t be as fun or as immersive if it weren’t for the little things like animations for putting on a gas mask and having to wipe it clean of water or blood if you kill an enemy up close.
 Having to charge up your flashlight while a horde of radioactive zombies is approaching in the dark and many many more.

-VISUALS AND AUDIO
+GRAPHICS AND AUDIO

 As a franchise, Metro always had bragging rights when it came to visuals and atmosphere.
 Where two previous games used their underground setting to great effect, there were concerns that going above ground in Exodus would diminish the overall presentation.
 Well, I’m glad to report that this is not the case.
 Quite the opposite, in fact, the open sections of the game find new and exciting ways to showcase everything we love about the Metro’s grim presentation of the post-apocalypse – dialed to eleven.